Abhirams2004/Sales_Dashboard/README.md

-# Madhav Ecommerce Sales Dashboard 📊
+# Ecommerce Sales Dashboard 📊

-Welcome to the Madhav Ecommerce Sales Dashboard project repository!
+Welcome to the Ecommerce Sales Dashboard project repository!
 This project aims to create an interactive dashboard to track and analyze online sales across India for Madhav Store.
-Using Power BI, we've developed a comprehensive solution that enables the owner of Madhav Store to gain valuable insights into their online sales performance.
+Using Power BI, we've developed a comprehensive solution that enables the owner of Store to gain valuable insights into their online sales performance.

 ## Preview
 ![Dashboard Preview](https://github.com/Abhirams2004/Sales_Dashboard/blob/main/Madhav%20Ecommerce%20Sales%20Dashboard1.png)

 ## Objective
-The objective of the Madhav Ecommerce Sales Dashboard project is to assist the owner of Madhav Store in tracking and analyzing their online sales across India.
+The objective of the Ecommerce Sales Dashboard project is to assist the owner of Madhav Store in tracking and analyzing their online sales across India.
 By leveraging Power BI, we aim to provide an interactive dashboard that offers insights into sales performance, customer behavior, and regional trends.

 ## Tools Used